Rank Higher in Google With a Super Fast Web Site

 - Delete plugins and themes you don’t use.

 - It matters greatly which theme you use.
-If you really want speed use themes like Thesis or Ashe.
+If you really want speed, use themes like Thesis or Ashe.
 Ashe is free and extremely fast.
-Thesis is also fast but not free and it is for geeks.
+Thesis is also fast but not free, and it is for geeks.
 You can still use DIVI!
 It is slightly slower but if you apply the optimization steps you will get a fast loading website anyway!

 Keywords I use in this article: